 Section K of the Code prescribes which Parties should be responsible for Imports and Exports to and from the Total System.
 It describes what Imports and Exports are: that they exist at a Boundary Point; are per Party concepts; and are direction specific.
 It further qualifies what Imports and Exports may be by relating such flows to particular items of Plant and Apparatus.
 In particular, references to Plant and Apparatus (from which flows arise) are taken to include customer's premises, third party generation, generating plant or an Interconnector.
-Furthermore, Section K also indicates that the net flow from a Generating Unit and its associated unit transformer load should be regarded as a single flow.
+Furthermore, Section K also indicates that the combined flows from or to an individual Generating Unit and its associated unit transformer load should be netted and regarded as a single flow.

-There are obligations on the responsible Parties to install metering to measure each of these flows.
+There are obligations in Section L of the Code on the responsible Parties to install metering to measure each of these flows.
 Subsequent obligations enable BM Units to be constructed applying aggregations where necessary of the resulting metered volumes.